Trust your style, trust yourself. Hike your hike.

 Central Issues Addressed in This Article

 Which of the multitude of styles and ways of being in the backcountry excite you the most?
 Where do your passions lie for the backcountry?
-What new style(s) or way(s) of being might capture your imagination and stretch your comfort zone?
+What new style(s) or way(s) of being might capture both your imagination and stretch your comfort zone?
 Are there any styles of backcountry travel that are inappropriate, should be illegal or are morally wrong?

 An Abundance of Backcountry Styles